UMLIST/Cameras-Basler/README.md

 The dart R or ace2 models are probably what we should stick with.
 Ace2 has slightly more features, GigE options, bigger, bigger frames, slightly higher cost.

+# pylon Documentation
+## Cameras
+Jumping off point for cameras is here: https://docs.baslerweb.com/cameras.

+Go to Area Scan Cameras, find your camera model.
+Search under the left tab on the screen for things such as features specific to your camera model to find documentation, including example code and commands on how to use each feature.
+So helpful!

+## pylon SDK
+Jumping off point for software documentation is here: https://docs.baslerweb.com/software.

+Under pylon camera software suite, you will find documentation on things such as the pylon viewer.
+Under pylon APIs, you will find all the documentation on the API for all supported languages (C/C++/.NET), including example code.
+Quick link to the samples manual is here: https://docs.baslerweb.com/pylonapi/pylon-sdk-samples-manual.

 # Status
 As of 3/5/24: